StollD/KSP-NET4/README.md

 * KSP-NET4 and KSP-NET4-Patcher is licensed under the MIT License.
 * Mono is licensed under the MIT License.
 * Octokit.NET is licensed under the MIT License.
+* Harmony is licensed under the MIT License.
 * Unity is copyrighted by Unity Technologies.